 Schema therapy has been developed to address chronic psychological problems in which the client difficulties are entrenched, resistant to change and present with difficult interpersonal styles which can make engaging in therapy difficult.
-Problems that Schema Therapy is well suited to treat include personality disorders such as Borderline Personality Disorder and Narcissistic Personality Disorder, eating disorders, and forensic presentations.
+Problems that Schema Therapy is well suited to treat include personality disorders such as Borderline Personality Disorder, Narcissistic Personality Disorder, Obsessive Compulsive Personality Disorder, eating disorders, and forensic presentations.
 It can often be effective for treatment resistant axis one disorders such as depression, anxiety and substance misuse.

-Schema therapy has been demonstrated to be a highly effective therapeutic approach, based on controlled outcome studies, for individuals with a Borderline Personality Disorder diagnosis.
+Schema therapy has been demonstrated to be a highly effective therapeutic approach, based on controlled outcome studies, for individuals with a Borderline Personality Disorder diagnosis as well as Anxious and Avoidant personality disorders.
 Schema therapy is well suited for clients who wish to develop an understanding of their difficulties but wish to meld this with a systematic, flexible and active approach to addressing their difficulties.

 Schemas are broad pervasive patterns or themes comprised of memories, emotions, physical sensations (somatic) and thoughts.
 Schemas concern our relationships with our selves, others and the world in general and help us organise the way in which we understand and consequently respond to events.
 Schemas can be helpful such as 'people are generally trustworthy', however if our needs are not met in a consistent and healthy way as children then more unhelpful schemas can develop, in Schema Therapy these are called Early Maladaptive Schemas.
 Below are a list of early maladaptive schemas, along with the basic needs that have generally not been met in childhood.